-- In winter 2014/15 an exceptional amount of precipitation was measured at various AWSs.
-Local people in Langtang reported 595 many Yaks dying in the snow, and during the Nepal earthquake in April 2015 extreme avalanches with anomalous amounts of 596 snow were triggered (Fujita et al., 2017).
-For this winter, above average accumulation (0.54 m w.e.) was measured and 597 calculated, despite a delay of measurements by a month in early June.
-Triggered by the earthquake and aftershocks, the 598 Langtang Valley was heavily affected by snow and ice avalanches, landslides, as well as rockfalls on the glacier in the 599 immediate vicinity of the study area (Kargel et al., 2016; Fujita et al., 2017).
-Direct effects of the earthquake on the glacier - 600 could not be measured, however AWSs on and near the glacier were destroyed likely because of air blasts from ice avalanches.
+In winter 2014/15 an exceptional amount of precipitation was measured at various AWSs.
+Local people in Langtang reported many Yaks dying in the snow, and during the Nepal earthquake in April 2015 extreme avalanches with anomalous amounts of snow were triggered (Fujita et al., 2017).
+For this winter, above average accumulation (0.54 m w.e.) was measured and calculated, despite a delay of measurements by a month in early June.
+Triggered by the earthquake and aftershocks, the Langtang Valley was heavily affected by snow and ice avalanches, landslides, as well as rockfalls on the glacier in the immediate vicinity of the study area (Kargel et al., 2016, Fujita et al., 2017).
+Direct effects of the earthquake on the glacier could not be measured, however AWSs on and near the glacier were destroyed likely because of air blasts from ice avalanches.

 The effect of the air blasts on the snow cover of Yala Glacier is not known, however, it is possible that snow was blown away and partly sublimated.
 The air in the valley was filled with dust and it is probable that more dust than usual settled on Yala Glacier, increasing ablation particularly in summer 2015.
-The seasonal mass-balance measurements in June 2015 were taken under precarious conditions, and only stake measurements could be taken up to an elevation of 5217 m a.s.l., resulting in a

-- higher uncertainty for the seasonal mass balances in 2014/15 and a possibly underrepresented accumulation in winter 2014/15.
-605 Hence, the winter balance for the mass-balance year 2014/15 has not been reported to the WGMS.
+The seasonal mass-balance measurements in June 2015 were taken under precarious conditions, and only stake measurements could be taken up to an elevation of 5217 m a.s.l., resulting in a higher uncertainty for the seasonal mass balances in 2014/15 and a possibly underrepresented accumulation in winter 2014/15.
 These circumstances explain the discrepancy in the cumulative seasonal and the annual mass balance by -0.59 m w.e. in the mass-balance year 2014/15 (Fig. 4).
 In autumn 2012, we calculated the least negative summer balance (-0.35 m w.e.), based on only three measurements and likely underestimating ablation.
-This could explain the underestimated annual mass loss of -0.83 m w.e. in the cumulative - 610 seasonal balance compared to the annual balance of 2011/12.
-Consequently, the summer balance from the mass-balance year 2011/12 has not been reported to the WGMS.
+This could explain the underestimated annual mass loss of -0.83 m w.e. in the cumulative seasonal balance compared to the annual balance of 2011/12.
 Measurements taken in autumn were generally more reliable because less snow was present on the glacier surface, reducing the uncertainty related to the snow cover.
-Although Yala Glacier is a summeraccumulation-type glacier, most of the accumulation was measured in the winter season because the accumulation area is too small and at a too low elevation to benefit from snowfall during the monsoon months.
-Together with the overall negative - 615 balances it indicates that Yala Glacier is out of balance and shrinking.
+Although Yala Glacier is a summer-accumulation type glacier, most of the accumulation was measured in the winter season because the accumulation area is too small and at a too low elevation to benefit from snowfall during the monsoon months.
+Together with the overall negative balances it indicates that Yala Glacier is out of balance and shrinking.